mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 The CheckV output is described [here](https://bitbucket.org/berkeleylab/checkv/src/master/).
 Look into ``CheckV_results/quality_summary.tsv``.

 ??? done "1.
-"How many proviruses do you find and how many viruses?"
+How many proviruses do you find and how many viruses?"
     9 proviruses, 46 viruses.

 ??? done "2.
-"How many low, medium, and high quality viruses do you detect?
+How many low, medium, and high quality viruses do you detect?
 How many complete viruses?
 How many of them have direct terminal repeats?"
     15 viruses with low-quality, 16 with medium-quality and 9 with high-quality.
     15 viruses are complete.
 From them, 10 have direct terminal repeats (DTRs).